KSingh497/Analyzing-CIA-Factbook-Data-Using-SQL/README.md

 Tasks we will complete in this excercise:

-Connect jupyter notebook to the CIA factbook database Explore database
+1. Connect jupyter notebook to the CIA factbook database,
+2. Explore database,
-Explore indivdual tables in the database
+3. Explore indivdual tables in the database,
-Generate statistics from the "facts" table
+4. Generate statistics from the "facts" table